 And I did not even mention the movie that has the closest resemblance to our daily lives.
 Groundhog Day does probably not qualify as an SF / time travel movie because looped structure of space-time is too realistic and too familiar.

-Edit: I have just stumbled upon this on Google Plus – the definitive chart including many popular time travel movies:
+Edit: I have just stumbled upon this – the definitive chart including many popular time travel movies:

 All Time Travel Movies Explained in One Awesome Infographic and here is an update by the creator of that said chart.

 In the future, these links are broken, as usual, and right now (at some point in the past when you read this), web.archive.org gave me a 504.